 Skip to navigation Skip to content

-This document outlines the procedure where correspondence containing personal information (such as letters and faxes) is received by the wrong person.
-In this document, the person who received the information is referred to as the unintended individual.
+This document outlines what staff do when correspondence with personal information is received by the wrong person.
+Correspondence can be physical (mail or fax) or electronic (email).
+In this document, the person who received the wrong correspondence is referred to as the unintended individual.

 Privacy obligations

-Services Australia (including all officials employed by the Agency and staff engaged under contract) collects, uses, discloses and stores significant amounts of personal, sensitive and protected information.
-Inappropriate management of this information may be a breach of privacy law, secrecy provisions or duties of confidentiality, and could have serious consequences for the affected individual.
+Services Australia (including all officials employed by the agency and staff engaged under contract) collects, uses, discloses, and stores significant amounts of personal, sensitive, and protected information.
+Inappropriate management of this information:

 Response to incidents